Current Conditions - Great Basin National Park

-For detailed tour information please our Lehman Cave page.
+For detailed tour information please visit our Lehman Cave page.
 Tickets for tours up to 30 days in advance may be purchased by calling 775-234-7517 from 9:00am to 4:00pm (Pacific time) Monday through Friday.
+Tours do sell out and advanced tickets are recommended.
 Same day tickets are available in person only.

 There are no tours available on Thanksgiving, Christmas, and New Years Day.

 Astronomy Program - Every Saturday, Tuesday, and Thursday night

 Lower Lehman Creek

 Fee: $12.00 per night and $6.00 per night for Golden Age/Access/Senior pass holders.
 (If the water is not operating, then the fee is $6.00 per night and $3.00 for Golden Age/Access pass holders).
 Strawberry Creek campground is free.
 Click for detailed campground information.

 All hiking trails in the park are open.

 Weather can change quickly at any altitude - be prepared for harsh winter conditions!

 Most trails are at high altitude and have steep elevation gains.
 Be watchful for signs of altitude sickness.
 If you are feeling sick, descend in altitude.
 Due to the high altitude, sun exposure can be a factor, and bring hats and sunscreen.
 Monitor weather and wear proper clothing.
 When hiking at high altitude be prepared for rain, hail, or snow storms.
 Temperatures and visibility can drop rapidly during the wind and storm events.

 Please use the trail registers to document your hikes.